-Update: CFI can use your old vehicle, running or not, by either driving or selling it.
+CFI can use your old vehicle, running or not, by either driving or selling it.
 Both giving options are tax deductible and save you the hassle of selling or disposing of your vehicle.
-For inoperable vehicles, we will tow your car, boat, motorcycle, etc. away from any road free of charge, so all you have to do is contact us!
-Click here for more information.
+For inoperable vehicles, we will tow your car, boat, motorcycle, etc. away from any road free of charge.
+All you have to do is contact us!

 Make an Endowment Gift

 Endowments invest donations to provide long-term support for important programs.
 The Kimberly Appelson Memorial Endowed Fund supports the Appelson Outdoor Leadership Intern position.
 Donations will grow funding for this internship, and over time, other intern positions.
 Consult staff regarding requirements for starting an endowed fund to support your favorite CFI program.